matias-kovero/AWiB/1-Basics/README.md

 See how _**Watson Assistant**_ is picking out the _intents_ and _entities_ it sees in the user input, and responds accordingly.

-## UI
+## UI - OPTIONAL

 ## Summary
 Well done!
 You've created your first basic chatbot that understands user _intent_, can pick out _entities_, and responds differently depending on user input.
-The next lab will show you how to actually get your chatbot in front of your users, using multiple _**integration**_ points.

-Now go to [Lab 2: Chatbot Integrations](../2-Integrations) to get your chatbot working in a live environment.